elastisys/terms/terms-of-service.md

 ## A3.9 Pricing

-Pricing of Additional Services is performed as for the Compliant Kubernetes environment that hosts them.
+Pricing of Additional Services is performed as for the Welkin environment that hosts them.
 See [A2.8 Pricing](#a28-pricing).

 # Appendix 4 Privacy Policy for Authorized Users [All Services]